phsiao/idxdo/README.md

 # idxdo

-`idxdo` is a a CLI tool for interacting with [`IDX`](https://developers.idx.xyz/learn/overview/), an identity protocol for open applications.
+`idxdo` is a CLI tool for interacting with [`IDX`](https://developers.idx.xyz/learn/overview/), an identity protocol for open applications.